rocjs/roc/docs/RocObject.md

 _Tip:_ [Use `generateDependencies`](/docs/API.md#generatedependencies)

 ##### Custom resolve
-By default will everything that is exported be resolved in the extensions context, the location of the extension, but it is possible to provide a custom resolve function.
-Can be used to replace one dependency with another for example, like changing all requests to `underscore` to `lodash`.
+By default extensions that are exported will be resolved in the extensions context, the location of the extension, but it is possible to provide a custom resolve function to override this.
+Can be used to replace one dependency with another for example, like changing all requests for `underscore` to `lodash`.

 The custom resolve function gets an object as a argument and is expected to return a path that should be resolved.